Kotlin/dataframe/docs/StardustDocs/topics/ColumnSelectors.md

 // all children of ColumnGroup df.select { name.all() }

-// dfs traversal of all children columns df.select { name.allDfs() }
+// depth-first-search traversal of all children columns df.select { name.allDfs() }
 ```